Neighborhood MINI GrantS

 Vibrant neighborhoods improve quality of life in our city.
 Everett residents who want to foster a greater sense of community can collaborate with their neighborhood association to implement projects and activities.
-Together, residents can apply for City funds to help make life better in their neighborhoods.
+Together, residents can apply for City mini grants to help make life better in their neighborhoods.

-Everett neighbors build better parks, host National Night Out events, improve communication, prepare for disasters, hold community block parties, and much more through these matching funds.
+Everett neighbors build better parks, host National Night Out events, improve communication, prepare for disasters, create art projects, hold community block parties, and much more through these grants.
 Dozens of community improvements have been made through neighborhood volunteer action with City of Everett support.
 What’s your idea?

 How much money is available?

-Each neighborhood association can apply for up to $2000 in funds annually.
+Each neighborhood association can apply for up to $1000 in City funds annually.
 Residents must match the City funds with volunteer labor, donations and/or in kind goods and services from the community.

 How can I apply for funds?

-Applications are submitted by the neighborhood associations to the City Office of Neighborhoods in January each year.
-In the fall months, neighbors start preparing their plans for the following year’s application cycle.
+Applications are submitted by the neighborhood associations to the City Office of Neighborhoods in January or February each year.
+In the fall, neighbors begin preparing plans for the following year’s application cycle.

 When do projects get started?

-Neighborhood groups turn in applications in January for projects during the calendar year.
-Most neighborhoods host events and activities starting in March or April.
-Contact your neighborhood chairperson to find out how you can participate this year.
+Neighborhood groups are requested to submit applications by February 28th, for projects during the calendar year.
+Most neighborhoods host events and activities starting in spring.
+Contact your neighborhood chair to learn more about the activities and projects planned in your neighborhood!